Shruthi936/flower-website/README.md

 ### 📂 2.
 Installation

 1. **Extract the project**
-   Place the `BloomCart` folder in your web server's root directory:
+   Place the folder in your web server's root directory:
    - For XAMPP: `htdocs/`
    - For WAMP: `www/`